Cowboy Eyes

 In fact, private eye authors such as diverse as Robert Randisi, Ed Gorman, Frank Gruber, Robert B. Parker, James Reasoner, Bill Pronzini, Marcia Muller, Bill Crider and Loren Estleman are all more than willing to point out the similarities.
 And they all just happen to have written both mysteries and westerns.

-Although there was certainly historical precedent.
-The early agents of the Pinkerton Detective Agency chased assorted outlaws on horseback, and the biography of Wells Fargo detective Fred J. Dodge is said to have inspired such early TV westerns such as Tales of Wells Fargo and the short-lived Pony Express.
+And there was certainly historical precedent.
+The early agents of the Pinkerton Detective Agency chased assorted outlaws on horseback, while the biography of Wells Fargo detective Fred J. Dodge is said to have inspired such early TV westerns such as Tales of Wells Fargo and the short-lived Pony Express, although the first real attempt to really weld the two genres together on the tube was Have Gun, Will Travel, which made its debut on CBS way back in 1957.
+You could also check out the early pulps, as they evolved from the dime novels, and often featured westerns right alongside detective and adventure tales, or even actual cowboy eyes such as Edward Parrish Ware’s Tug Norton.

 REAL-LIFE COWBOY EYES